 - 1. To democratic and exclusively peaceful means of resolving political issues; - 2.
 To renounce any use of force, or threat of the use of force. - 3.
-To the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, as part of the process of all party negotiations, and to accept the need to advance the actual decommissioning of arms in the course of all-party negotiations, as a means of promoting the search for an agreed political settlement; - 4.
-To accept and abide by the principle of consent, as contained in the Downing Street Declaration, with respect to any agreement reached by the parties in all party negotiations.3 - 4.
-[Possible Alternative Language for Principle No. 4: To agree to abide by the terms of any outcome of all party negotiations to which a majority of the people in Northern Ireland and in the Republic of Ireland give their assent and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree.] - 5.
-To not participate in or condone so-called punishment killings and beatings and to take effective steps to prevent such actions.]
+To the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, as part of the process of all party negotiations, and to accept the need to advance the actual decommissioning of arms in the course of all-party negotiations; - To accept and abide by the principle of consent, as contained in the Downing Street Declaration, with respect to any agreement reached by the parties in all party negotiations. - 4.
+[Possible Alternative Language for Principle No. 4: To agree to abide by the terms of any outcome of all party negotiations to which a majority of the people in Northern Ireland and in the Republic of Ireland give their assent and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree.] - To not participate in or condone so-called punishment killings and beatings, and to take effective steps to prevent such actions.

-In order to be meaningful and effective, such commitments would, of course, have to apply to the paramilitary organizatons themselves, as well as to the political parties with which they are closely associated.
+In order to be meaningful and effective, such commitments would, of course, have to apply to the paramilitary organizations themselves, as well as to the political parties with which they are closely associated.

-The divisions in Northern Ireland are historic and deep.
-But we believe they are outweighed by the nearly universal longing for a just and lasting peace. we believe the necessary will and resoluteness exist in the people with whom we met, and in the million and a half more we did not meet but whose presence we felt.
-At this critical moment in their history we urge their leaders to seize this opportunity.
+The divisions in Northern Ireland are historic and deep, but we believe they are outweighed by the nearly universal longing for a just and lasting peace.
+The necessary will and resoluteness exist in the people with whom we met, and in the million and a half more we did not meet but whose presence we felt.
+At this critical moment in their history, we urge their leaders to seize this opportunity.

-5 Different views were expressed to us as to the weapons to be decommissioned.
+Footnote: Different views were expressed to us as to the weapons to be decommissioned.
 In the Communique, the Governments made clear their view that our remit is limited to those weapons held illegally by paramilitary organizations.
-We accept and share that view.
-There is not equivalence between such weapons and those lawfully authorized.
-If there is to be any discussion of lawfully authorized weapons it must occur elsewhere, not in this Report.
+We accept and share the view that there is no equivalence between such weapons and those lawfully authorized.